Rental Assistance Demonstration

 Initially, Congress capped the number of units that could be converted under RAD at 60,000, but by October 2014 it was reported that HUD had received applications to convert more than 184,000 units.
 In FY2015 Congress reauthorized RAD and increased the cap to 185,000 units.
 An independent assessment of the program from its inception through the autumn of 2015 found that, using existing resources of $250 million, the program had leveraged approximately $2.5 billion in capital investment.
 In FY2017, Congress again reauthorized RAD, once again increasing the cap, this time to 225,000 units.
 It was raised again in FY2018 to 455,000 units.

-RAD was authorized as a demonstration program.
-The authority provided by RAD will terminate if the program is not made permanent or reauthorized before September 30, 2020.

-Project-Based Section 8 Funding Platform
+Project-based section 8 funding platform

 HUD administers multiple rental assistance programs.
 RAD authorizes the conversion of assistance under several of these programs to project-based section 8 assistance, which may take either of two forms: